fosscell/gitworkshop/gitman.md

 	Examples:

 	git diff
-		Show the changes between the current working directory and staged files
+		Show the changes between the current working directory and staged files (i.e. changes made which have not been staged yet)

 	git diff --cached
 		Show the changes between the staged files and the previous commit